 Eric’s early career encompasses roles as a teacher, medical journalist, copywriter and President of an international B2B ad agency.
 In 1994 he founded and is President of Communication Associates that specializes in integrated marketing and communications solutions for the business, healthcare and non-profit sectors.
 Since 2006 Eric has volunteered with medical NGOs in Haiti.
 As executive director of Healing Hands for Haiti he helped to rebuild that premier physical medicine and rehabilitation institute after the earthquake.
 His new project, Producer of abilityhaiti, is to document the issues and stories of persons with disability in Haiti.

 Caroline has worked extensively in the non-profit arena for over 25 years.
 Specializing in project management, human resources, supply chain management and logistics, she is dedicated to Builders Without Borders with particular focus on the Lakay trade school in Haiti.
-Caroline also works for an indigenous collective in the areas of truth and reconciliation, where her next role will be production management of an artistic tour of the northernmost reserves in Ontario, including Attawapiskat.
-Caroline’s longer term goal is to work as a logistician for Médecins Sans Frontières when the last of her four children graduates in 2020.
+Caroline has assisted for an indigenous collective in the areas of truth and reconciliation, including production management of an artistic tour of the northernmost reserves in Ontario, including Attawapiskat.
+Caroline is presently administration manager of SOS Children's Village in Surry, BC.